-When there is Reasonable Suspicion that an employee is in violation of the Substance Abuse Policy, the University, at its discretion, may request the employee to empty their pockets, and may conduct a search of the employee's onsite property.
+When there is Reasonable Suspicion that an employee is in violation of the Substance Abuse Policy, the University, at its discretion, may conduct a search of the employee's office and on site property.
 Such property includes, but is not limited to, University-owned vehicles, desks, containers, files or lockers.
-Also subject to search are any vehicles, packages, purses, briefcases, lunch boxes or other containers brought onto the campus (including parking lots) by employees.
 Discovery of controlled substances in violation of this policy, or a refusal to allow a search, will subject the employee to corrective action up to and including discharge.